3.1 Matrix

 x[, c(T, F, F)]

-In addition to using the logical values directly, you can also use create a logical vector and use it on the fly to do matrix subsetting.
-Let’s say we want to keep the rows with the value on the y column larger than 6.
+In addition to using the logical values directly, you can also create a logical vector and use it on the fly to do matrix subsetting.
+Let’s say we want to keep the rows with the value on the y column that are greater than 6.
 To do that, you can create a logical vector x[, "y"] > 6, then use it to subset the corresponding rows.

 x[, "y"] > 6 #logical vector for the rows such that the `y` column > 6